What motivates a travel blogger like me to write about particular topics?

 Whenever I mention I’m a travel blogger, I think people usually picture me scouring the world for the Most Unusual and Adventurous Places.

-They probably picture me working on some magnum opus on the forgotten buttcracks of mid-northeastern Bulgaria — some crazy overlooked place that will totally surprise you.
+They probably picture me working on some magnum opus on the forgotten borderlands of mid-northeastern Bulgaria — some crazy overlooked place that will totally surprise you.
 Maybe they think my ideal sort of content would be a story about, I dunno, drinking testicle soup with goat herders in remote Kazakhstan.
-Because that’s super shareable, right?
+Because that’s super viral and shareable, right?

-But in reality, I spend a lot of my time thinking about relatively well-known destinations and things that are at least more or less on the beaten path.
-That’s difficult to admit, as it doesn’t seem quite so cool.
-But blogs like mine rely in large part on search engine traffic, and that means you often end up responding to what is popular.
+That doesn’t sound quite so cool.
+But blogs like mine rely in a very large part on search engine traffic, which means you often end up responding to what is already popular.

-That’s the reason why I (still) publish about Thailand.
+That’s the reason why I still publish so much about Thailand.
 It’s a country visited by 35+ million people a year, so clearly many people seek information on it.
-My blog happens to be well established within the topic since I’ve had Thailand content for 5+ years now.
+My blog happens to be well established within this topic, thanks to having had a variety of Thailand content for 5+ years now.
 Tens of thousands come to Indie Traveller each month looking for tips specifically for Thailand — and I want to give them what they want.